Mr. Saxobeat: Music video

 An accompanying music video for "Mr. Saxobeat" was filmed in Buftea, Romania by Iulian Moga on 1 November 2010.
 The clip was uploaded onto YouTube on 14 November 2010.
 A behind-the-scenes video was previously aired in November 2010 by Romanian television Music Channel.
 Los 40 Principales cited the video for "Mr. Saxobeat" as one of Stan's best clips ever.
 The video begins with scenes of police officers bringing a handcuffed Stan into a room of a police station to interrogate her along with two of her female friends.
 When she and her friends refuse to give the police any information, they lock them in a jail cell.
 Stan coaxes and successfully seduces the guard, while her friends steal his police equipment before locking him inside the cell and escaping.
 The group enters a dressing room where they find police outfits and disguise themselves as officers.
-They locate the chief's office and hold the police chief and other workers at gun point while duct-taping their mouths and hands to the chief's desk.
+They locate the chief's office and hold the police chief and other workers at gun point while duct-taping their hands to the chief's desk.
 Stan and her friends exit the office and walk inconspicuously through the front lobby and out of the building.
 Cut scenes show Stan dancing in her cell or her with her friends in police uniform.

 Live performances and covers

 At most of her live performances of the song, the singer was accompanied by saxophonist Basasteanu on stage, which was his idea.
-Stan performed the song at French event Starfloor 2011, and on German show Ballermann Hits in late 2011; the latter appearance was controversial as the singer accidentally showed parts of her vagina.
+Stan performed the song at French event Starfloor 2011, and on German show Ballermann Hits in late 2011; the latter appearance was controversial as the singer accidentally showed parts of her genitalia.
 She went on to perform "Mr. Saxobeat" at the 2011 Eska Music Awards, German music show The Dome and on German television ARD's Morgenmagazin as an acoustic version.
 It was also included on the setlist of concert tours promoting her debut studio album Saxobeats.
 Covers of the track were done by Russian singer Lena Katina in an acoustic approach, American band Selena Gomez & the Scene on their We Own the Night Tour (2011–12) in Latin America, and Dominican recording artist Omega, whose version peaked at number 25 on Billboard's Latin Digital Songs component chart.
 "Mr. Saxobeat" was also recorded by Alexandra Stan Tribute Band, reaching number three on the Billboard Luxembourg Digital Songs chart.
 In July 2021, Strange Fruits Music, Steve Void and DMNDS released their version of the song.
+Kidz Bop covered "Mr. Saxobeat" in 2012 as part of their album Kidz Bop 21.